| 1.6 Nucleic Acids |

 Summary

-Every nucleic acid strand has directionality defined by its 5' phosphate and 3' hydroxyl ends, and new nucleotides are always added to the 3' end during synthesis through covalent bond formation.
+Every nucleic acid strand has directionality defined by its 5' phosphate and 3' hydroxyl ends, and new nucleotides are always added to the 3' end during synthesis through the formation of a covalent phosphodiester bond.

 DNA exists as an antiparallel double helix in which the two strands run in opposite orientations and are held together by hydrogen bonds between complementary base pairs: adenine with thymine, and cytosine with guanine.